Intersection Karcher and Middleton roads, Nampa

 Improvements will include adding more lanes, sidewalks, curb, gutter and a new traffic signal.

 Ten proposed alternatives were initially discussed for this project.
 Four alternatives were carried forward for further evaluation and presented to the public for review and comment in August 2012.
-Over the past year ITD has been working to finalize design plans for the project.
+ITD has been working to finalize design plans for the project, and in early 2014 the planned improvements were presented at a public open house and online public meeting.

 The planned improvements call for widening Karcher Road and Middleton Road by adding turn lanes, upgrading the existing signal and adding pedestrian crossing and drainage.